Respecting Her Elders: Blythe Sanders Winchester ’99 Brings Healthy Dose of Reverence and Irreverence to the Practice of Medicine

 “They’re truly amazing people,” she says.
 “They are often humble and completely calm in their approach to the world.
 They have the best sense of humor and their resilience is unmatched.
 They are tough.

 “I love the stories they have to share.
 The wisdom and knowledge they’ve amassed in their lifetimes is amazing.
 I’m trying to give them the care they deserve.
 Being able to do that is an honor.”

 Through childhood, college, medical school and as a doctor, she’s never doubted that this is where she’s meant to be.

 “I know that is one of the reasons I have been able to find my path easier than others,” she says.
 “The roots here are not just a place—it’s that thousands of years of resilience and knowledge is buried inside of me.”

-This article was originally published in the Spring/Summer 2021 print issue of the Davidson Journal Magazine; for more, please see the Davidson Journal section of our website.
+This article was originally published in the Spring/Summer 2021 print issue of the Davidson Journal Magazine, and we're posting in honor of Native American Heritage Month; for more, please see the Davidson Journal section of our website.